Cobin1205/uigrades/README.md

 UIGrades is a web application that displays grade distributions of various courses offered at the University of Iowa.
 Visit the site at [uigrades.vercel.app]("https://uigrades.vercel.app/)

-The site is maintained by ACM@UIowa, and developed by Liao Z. For code-related questions, reach out to [Liao Zhu](mailto:liao-zhu@uiowa.edu) or the current project head ([Kyle Chi](mailto:kyle-chi@uiowa.edu)).
+The site is maintained by ACM@UIowa, and developed by Liao Z and Kyle C. For code-related questions, reach out to [Liao Zhu](mailto:liao-zhu@uiowa.edu) or the current project head ([Kyle Chi](mailto:kyle-chi@uiowa.edu)).
 For other concerns, please reach out to the University of Iowa's [Undergraduate Student Government](https://usg.uiowa.edu/)

 ## Development